-The early stages of ICSI treatment are the same as for conventional IVF.
+The early stages of ICSI IVF treatment are the same as for conventional IVF.
 The female partner takes fertility drugs to stimulate her ovaries so that several eggs can be collected.
 Each egg is injected with a sperm cell so that several embryos will be available for transfer and freeze storage.
 Each individual sperm cell is picked up in a very fine suction needle (many times smaller than a human hair) before injection.
 The whole process is visualised through very high magnification microscopes.

 Who needs ICSI

 ICSI can help men with low quality or quantity of sperm by extracting just a few sperm cells from the testis for injection into the egg.
 The rate of fertilisation with ICSI is generally around 90%, so many clinics use ICSI to guarantee fertilisation.
 The merits of ICSI may be discussed with you depending on your medical history during your consultation with one of our fertility specialists.
 In some cases, the use of ICSI may be decided on the day of fertilisation depending on the quality of the sperm sample collected.

 There are rare cases of male infertility in which normal sperm production or sperm ejaculation is prevented by an obstruction in the complicated tubal system of the testes.
 In these cases, provided that motile sperm are being produced, it is possible to retrieve sperm through surgical sperm retrieval which uses a very fine needle to extract sperm directly from the epididymis or the testes.

 Alternatively, if no live sperm are found, a sample of tissue (testicular biopsy) can be taken from the testes and examined under a microscope for sperm cells.
 Any surgically retrieved sperm cells can then be used to fertilise eggs using the microinjection technique of ICSI.